Application window for C-UAS technology evaluations

 - Simple summary of system (i.e. data sheet, Web link etc)

 - Manufacturer and country of origin of the main system components

-Once this information has been received CPNI will review the request and, if it is accepted, we will supply an application pack and an invite to a standards presentation on the 18th March 2020.
+Once this information has been received CPNI will review the request and, if it is accepted, we will supply an application pack .
 Companies will be expected to review and select one of the deployment configuration options, and then provide an indicative layout of their C-UAS equipment within the option selected.
-Companies should submit their completed application pack by Friday 3rd April 2020 to be included in the first paper sift, but are encouraged to submit their application as soon as possible.
-Applications will be assessed for their suitability to be evaluated and successful companies notified by early May 2020.
+Applications will be assessed for their suitability to be evaluated and candidates will be notified of their success.
 If your application is unsuccessful, where possible, we will aim to provide as much feedback as feasible to support any future application.

 Please note that incomplete or incorrectly completed forms will be rejected.
 Any questions regarding the application form should be sent to [email protected].

-Evaluations of successful applicants will primarily take place during a 2 to 3 week period between June and December 2020.
+Evaluations of successful applicants will primarily take place during a 2 to 3 week period.
 The development of the evaluation schedule will be confirmed in consultation with the successful companies.

 CPNI reserves the right to decline to issue application forms.